 And why courts?
 Cannot human character be trusted?
 Sometimes yes, but often no. Rousseau was only half right when he had his epiphany walking from Geneva to Paris and realized that men are inherently good — it’s the social institutions they live in that make them bad.
 Humans are inherently good and inherently bad, in equal proportion.
 It’s the social contract they design, in this case a Bill of Rights, that brings out the good, or accentuates the bad.

 Jesus says “Do not lay up for yourselves treasures up Earth, where moth and rust destroy and thieves break in and steal.”
 Matthew 6, verse 19.
 So how does this fit with our present system where a few lay up vast treasures for themselves, even as the majority of humans live in squalor.
 The one violent act of Jesus was to overturn the tables of the money changers.
-Version 11 of the draft Global Bill of Rights does not create financial equality for all, but it does create well being for all.
+The draft Global Bill of Rights does not create financial equality for all, but it does create well being for all.
 This is not because of Christian principles, but it may align with them.

-So too Unite aligns with Muslim and Jewish principles.
+So too Unite aligns with some Muslim and Jewish principles.
 By focusing together we can discuss together, and we may find that the deeper we look the more we have in common – even within religions.